How the Commissioner investigates environmental matters

 Under s19 of the Environment Act, the Commissioner has the power to obtain information that is not available to the general public.
-However, under s20, she has a duty of secrecy and will not release information obtained under s19 “except for purposes connected with the administration of this Act or with the carrying out of the provisions of this Act.”
+However, under s20, he has a duty of secrecy and will not release information obtained under s19 “except for purposes connected with the administration of this Act or with the carrying out of the provisions of this Act.”

 Reports on investigations

 A great deal of effort is put into making the reports as accurate as possible while keeping them accessible to the general reader.
 Where information has been provided by government agencies and others, its accuracy is checked with those who provided it.
 The final draft is sent to a number of expert reviewers chosen to cover all relevant technical aspects of the topic.

 Prior to a report being released, the Commissioner and her staff offer briefings to various affected parties.
 These include Ministers to whom recommendations are being made and spokespeople from other political parties.

 On its release, a report is tabled in Parliament and becomes public.
 The Commissioner presents the findings of the investigation formally to a Parliamentary select committee.

 Updates on investigations are generally produced two or three years later.
 These summarise reactions to the original report, consider new developments, and assess responses to recommendations.